Leslie Anne Serra

 While numerous studies have documented the impact of mentoring on the mentee, what is less understood is the effect on the mentors.
 The purpose of this research is to explore how the DFS mentoring relationship has affected the college students who have served as mentors for 2 years or longer.
 The study is a descriptive, qualitative case study.
 The theoretical construct is sense making as described by Weick (1995, 2001).
 In June 2009 eleven current and previous mentors were interviewed individually using a protocol approved by the university Institutional Review Board.
 Interviews were transcribed verbatim for analysis.
 Transcription analysis is being aided by use of NVivo software.
 A team of two faculty, a graduate student, and the McNair scholar are currently analyzing the data for themes.
 A preliminary finding that is being explored reflects developmental assets as described by Peter Scales and Nancy Leffert (1999).

-Graduated With Baccalaureate Degree: Fall 2009
+Earned Baccalaureate Degree: Fall 2009